vsthepen/Maven-Toys---Sales-Analysis-Report-Development-Project/README.md

 ### Transformation Steps
 1.	**Creating Queries:**
-I created individual queries for each table by right clicking the “Content” column, selecting Binary > Add as New Query, and repeating the process for all five tables.
+I created individual queries for each table by right clicking *Binary > Add as New Query*, and repeating the process for all five tables.
 (I am still exploring more efficient methods using M code.)
 2.	**Optimizing Queries:**
-After creating the queries, I renamed them and disabled the Enable Load option in the original query to optimize model performance.
+After creating the queries, I renamed them and disabled the *Enable Load* option in the original query to optimize model performance.

 ![image](https://github.com/user-attachments/assets/194ee0e4-e67b-4915-913c-d4be3936ab65)